CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/postresql.md

 ```

-Inside container, move to your data directory and star working wit your database:
+Inside container, move to your data directory and star working with your database:

 ```text
 cd  /shared-directory